Client: U.S. Agency for International Development

 Solutions: Global Health

-Zambia SUN TA layered interventions in nutrition, health, agriculture, access to finance, and water, sanitation, and hygiene (WASH), building the capacity of Zambian counterparts at all levels to take these interventions forward.
+Zambia SUN TA layers interventions in nutrition, health, agriculture, access to finance, and water, sanitation, and hygiene (WASH), building the capacity of Zambian counterparts at all levels to take these interventions forward.
 The Zambian government is committed to high-impact, nutrition-specific, and nutrition-sensitive interventions.
-The consortium collaborated with Zambia’s National Food and Nutrition Council (NFNC), ministry representatives, donors, district health workers, and sanitation service providers, among others.
+The consortium collaborates with Zambia’s National Food and Nutrition Council (NFNC), ministry representatives, donors, district health workers, and sanitation service providers, among others.
 DAI’s consortium includes TechnoServe, EXP Zambia, Toilet Yanga, and Viamo.

 Stunting is impaired growth and development that children experience as a result of poor nutrition, repeated infection, and inadequate psychosocial stimulation.
 Affecting 40 percent of Zambian children under age 5, stunting can cause poor cognition and educational performance and other harmful lifelong effects.
 Zambia SUN TA worked to ensure that more of Zambia’s children grow up healthy, strong, and productive.